 Film Africa this year continues its collaboration with the five African film festivals in the UK with screenings of previously banned, lost and forgotten classics across the country.
 The Africa’s Lost Classics programme includes restored films by pioneering women filmmakers, such as the first non-fiction work directed by a Tunisian woman, Selma Baccar’s Fatma 75 (1976).
 Screenings will take place at Film Africa, Africa in Motion in Scotland, Africa Eye in Bristol, CAFF in Cambridge and Watch Africa in Wales.
 It will also include Newton Aduaka’s Peckham-set film Rage (1999) and the first fiction feature from independent Mozambique, Ruy Guerra’s Mueda, Memory and Massacre (1979) – a landmark film of anti-colonial memory, and an essential work of the Cinema Novo genre.

-For details of the full programme see the Film Africa website.
+For details of the full programme see Film Africa’s website.